and went forth

 Only works accomplished through the specific Word of God, the leading of His Spirit, and empowered by His Spirit will qualify...and even in this case, these works are still only regarded as our "reasonable"/expected service in light of all He has done for us.

 How will the true Bride know prophecy?
 How will she be able to discern the signs of the times and understand what lies ahead?

 The true Bride is indwelt by the Spirit of God which resides in the Word of God.
 It is the Spirit of God who will lead her, because Jesus Christ is the Word.

-Because of her relationship with Jesus Christ through the Word of God and His Spirit, the Bride knows, without a doubt, in her heart who the real Jesus is--what He has said, what He has done, and what He is likely to do in the future, because of the unbreakable promises He has made.
+Because of her relationship with Jesus Christ through the Word of God and His Spirit, the Bride knows, without a doubt, in her heart who the real Jesus is--what He has said, what He has done, and what He is likely to do in the future, because of the unbreakable promises He has made in His Holy Word.